Beating QOI - Part 1

 The QOI format

 The Quite OK Image format (QOI) was proposed as an extremely simple image format.
-It achieves compression nearly as good as PNG while being many times faster than existing PNG encoders and decoders.
+It achieves compression nearly as good as PNG while being many times faster than prior PNG encoders and decoders.

 A quick read of the QOI spec might suggest that it is using a very different approach.
 But in fact, the format actually fits into the same framework.